gjorando/style-transfer/README.md

 ## TODO

+* Be more consistent with batchsize/no batchsize, especially in covariance_matrix()
 * Documentation.
 * Implement the remaining parts of the jupyter notebook.
 * [Semantic segmentation as described in this article as to limit spillovers](https://arxiv.org/pdf/1703.07511.pdf): different approach than guided gram matrices, but same idea of using spatial guidance channels that describe a semantic segmentation of our images.